-Our nation, in all of its glory, blazoned with patriotism and fireworks!
+Our nation, in all of its glory, blazoned with patriotism and everything else Americana!

 It is not difficult to parse out, but challenging nonetheless.
-There were five, however…
+There they are, however…

 1955 OLDSMOBILE NINETY-EIGHT STARFIRE CONVERTIBLE: If you were a baby, what car would you like to be driven home to from the hospital?
 My mom did well in choosing her beloved convertible – bought pre-owned in 1958.
 Not sure whether there was a child seat attached or anything to cart the second child of Barbara and Sheldon Stern home from West Valley Presbyterian Hospital in Encino, California.
 Little did she know that she enabled this second child into becoming an automotive scribe by virtue of this all-American baby carriage.
 Oldsmobiles were built exclusively in the USA – nowhere on Earth could you build a Rocket-powered car.
 Rightfully so!
 An Olds embodied the ambition of a typical American who wanted a combination of style, luxury and performance.
 They also wanted a dealership they can relate to in terms of their needs.
 Mom's convertible was at the top of the line – any more car and you would end up with a Buick Roadmaster or a Cadillac.

-1971-76 OLDSMOBILE DELTA 88/NINETY-EIGHT: My first car was as American as apple pie.
-Built either in Lansing or Linden, New Jersey, the big Oldsmobiles were the epitome of American might.
+1971-76 OLDSMOBILE NINETY-EIGHT: My first car was as American as apple pie.
+Built either in Lansing or Linden, New Jersey, the biggest Oldsmobile was the epitome of American might.
 Well, at least I thought they were.
 These land yachts were amongst the best of the breed – big, bold and mid-valued.
 To see the rocket up front is just like waving the American flag – nothing could be equal to it.
 Hence why there are still arguments over the euthanizing of the brand last decade.
 Some of us still remember the brand because it was part of our heritage.
 Oldsmobile was the one that welcomed everyone to their showroom and enticed us with really nice wares.
 I, for one, am glad they did – considering one such 1972 Ninety-Eight Luxury Sedan.

 1983-88 FORD THUNDERBIRD: Aerodynamics on a basic platform – not exactly world beating, would you think?
 But, damnit, I loved these personal luxury cars!
 Built in Lorain, Ohio or Wixom, Michigan, the aero T-Birds were considered art.
 When I drove them, they were quite the upgrade.
 They had doors as big as a smart forTwo, but had plenty of comfort for cruising, taking on the Los Angeles freeway system or the streets of San Francisco.
 The T-Bird defined my mid-1980s in terms of the kind of car I would prefer to roll in.